Benzodiazepine: Insomnia

 Benzodiazepines can be useful for short-term treatment of insomnia.
 Their use beyond 2 to 4 weeks is not recommended due to the risk of dependence.
-The Committee on Safety of Medicines report recommended that where long-term use of benzodiazepines for insomnia is indicated then treatment should be intermittent wherever possible.
+The Committee on Safety of Medicines report recommended that, where long-term use of benzodiazepines for insomnia is indicated, treatment should be intermittent wherever possible.
 It is preferred that benzodiazepines be taken intermittently and at the lowest effective dose.
 They improve sleep-related problems by shortening the time spent in bed before falling asleep, prolonging the sleep time, and, in general, reducing wakefulness.
 However, they worsen sleep quality by increasing light sleep and decreasing deep sleep.
 Other drawbacks of hypnotics, including benzodiazepines, are possible tolerance to their effects, rebound insomnia, and reduced slow-wave sleep and a withdrawal period typified by rebound insomnia and a prolonged period of anxiety and agitation.

 The list of benzodiazepines approved for the treatment of insomnia is fairly similar among most countries, but which benzodiazepines are officially designated as first-line hypnotics prescribed for the treatment of insomnia varies between countries.
 Longer-acting benzodiazepines such as nitrazepam and diazepam have residual effects that may persist into the next day and are, in general, not recommended.

-Since the release of non benzodiazepines in 1992 in response to safety concerns, individuals with insomnia and other sleep disorders have increasingly been prescribed nonbenzodiazepines (2.3% in 1993 to 13.7% of Americans in 2010), less often prescribed benzodiazepines (23.5% in 1993 to 10.8% in 2010).
+Since the release of nonbenzodiazepines, also known as z-drugs, in 1992 in response to safety concerns, individuals with insomnia and other sleep disorders have increasingly been prescribed nonbenzodiazepines (2.3% in 1993 to 13.7% of Americans in 2010), less often prescribed benzodiazepines (23.5% in 1993 to 10.8% in 2010).
 It is not clear as to whether the new non benzodiazepine hypnotics (Z-drugs) are better than the short-acting benzodiazepines.
 The efficacy of these two groups of medications is similar.
 According to the US Agency for Healthcare Research and Quality, indirect comparison indicates that side-effects from benzodiazepines may be about twice as frequent as from nonbenzodiazepines.
 Some experts suggest using nonbenzodiazepines preferentially as a first-line long-term treatment of insomnia.
 However, the UK National Institute for Health and Clinical Excellence did not find any convincing evidence in favor of Z-drugs.
 NICE review pointed out that short-acting Z-drugs were inappropriately compared in clinical trials with long-acting benzodiazepines.
 There have been no trials comparing short-acting Z-drugs with appropriate doses of short-acting benzodiazepines.
 Based on this, NICE recommended choosing the hypnotic based on cost and the patient's preference.

 Older adults should not use benzodiazepines to treat insomnia unless other treatments have failed.
 When benzodiazepines are used, patients, their caretakers, and their physician should discuss the increased risk of harms, including evidence that shows twice the incidence of traffic collisions among driving patients, and falls and hip fracture for older patients.